 To invoke the Merge Tool, select a file and click the Compare Versions button.
-For information on differencing, see "Generating Difference Reports" on page 84.
+For information on differencing, see "Generating Difference Reports" on page 82.

-- To automatically check the files out again after the check-in operation, click the Options button and select Keep Checked Out. - 4 Do one of the following:
+■ To automatically check the files out again after the check-in operation, click the Options button and select Keep Checked Out.

-■ To override the default check-in options, click the Options button (まます) and select Advanced.
+■ To override the default check-in options, click the Options button (صلى الله عليه وسلم) and select Advanced.
 The ChangeMan Advanced Check In dialog box appears.
-(For information on advanced options, see "About Checking In Files" on page 57.)
+(For information on advanced options, see "About Checking In Files" on page 55.)

-To accept the default check-in options, click the Check In button.
-A blue padlock (a) appears next to each file icon (unless you chose to keep the files checked out).
+■ To accept the default check-in options, click the Check In button.
+A blue padlock (♠♠) appears next to each file icon (unless you chose to keep the files checked out).